-This topic contains 11 replies, has 1 voice, and was last updated by Anonymous 6 years, 4 months ago.
+- This topic has 11 replies, 8 voices, and was last updated 8 years, 4 months ago by Anonymous.

 I’ve seen recommends for pixel sizes for still photos imported into HD video, but not the PPI.
 So if I import a still photo in Premiere at around 1980 x 1200 or so, what PPI?
 72?
 300?